Radiologic Technology Admissions

 Radiologic technology (rad tech) is a medical specialty within the general field of radiologic science that uses ionizing and nonionizing radiation to produce images of the tissues, organs, bones, and vessels that comprise the human body.
 These images can be recorded on film or displayed on a video monitor.
 As opposed to radiation therapy, which is used in the treatment of disease, radiologic technology produces images that enable the physician to examine virtually any part of the human body.

-The Rad Tech program is a day-time, Summer entry Associate of Applied Science Degree.
+This program is a daytime, summer-entry Associate of Applied Science degree.

 - Submit an HCC application for admission.
 Select Radiologic Technology as their learning program on the HCC application.

 - Take placement tests, if applicable: Students may be exempt from the placement test if they have transcripts showing completion of college-level English and/or math at another academic institution, qualifying High School GPA or SAT/ACT test scores.
 Please speak to an advisor to review your options.

 - Complete the required prerequisite coursework with appropriate minimum prerequisite, grade requirements and overall GPAs.
 Please consult with a Nursing/Allied Health Advisor in the Office of Admissions and Advising (RCF-242) to get the most current information on prerequisites and requirements.
 The college reserves the right to change, without notification, any requirement, fee or program, if it is deemed necessary.

 - To be considered for admission, applicants must complete all prerequisite coursework by the application deadline.

 - Submit official college transcripts from all colleges attended: Complete an Official Transcript Evaluation Form and submit to the Office of Admissions and Advising (RCF-242)